Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Introduction

-The proactive approaches can be categorized into two main strategies, namely, distorting~\cite{CMUA[1],AntiForgery[2],Disrupter[3]} and watermarking~\cite{FaceGuard[8],FaceSigns[9],Waterlo[37],VisibleMark[60],BiFPro[52]}.
-The former learns a distortion that nullifies potential synthetic manipulations by inserting it into the original images, and the latter encodes semi-fragile watermarks into original images and determines the authenticity based on the existence of watermarks afterward.
+The proactive approaches against Deepfake face swapping can be categorized into two main strategies, namely, distorting~\cite{CMUA[1],AntiForgery[2],Disrupter[3]} and watermarking~\cite{FaceGuard[8],FaceSigns[9],Waterlo[37],VisibleMark[60],BiFPro[52]}.
+The former learns a distortion that nullifies potential synthetic manipulations by inserting it into the original images, and the latter encodes watermarks into original images and determines the authenticity based on the recovered watermarks afterward.
 Both ways aim to proactively protect the original images without affecting the visual qualities.
 While demonstrating preliminary initiations, the existing approaches suffer several flaws.
 Firstly, in the current research stage, both the distorting and watermarking approaches lack generalization ability on unseen datasets when facing unknown synthetic manipulations.
 Secondly, although the semi-fragile watermarks can help determine real and fake based on their existence, they are prone to be unstable when facing unavoidable common image processing operations.
 Moreover, watermarks that are fragile to malicious synthetic manipulations cannot help conduct source tracing on the victim target images simultaneously.
 In particular, in an integral chain of evidence for the forensic investigation in the cybercrime cases related to Deepfake face swapping, besides correctly addressing the falsification, it is crucial to retrieve intelligence information of the source materials~\cite{Sourcing[46],Sourcing[47],SepMark[10]}.
 In other words, tracing the original target images along with the detection task can help fulfill the evidence integrality.
+On the other hand, although few robust watermarking studies have been attempted, they generally determine real and fake relying on the ground-truths because the watermarks themselves are semantically void, making the proactive detection pipeline incomplete when the ground-truths are unavailable in real-life cases.
 Lastly, while preventing privacy issues, directly adding distortions not only unavoidably degrades the visual qualities of the images~\cite{Defeating[23]}, but also unfavorably disables benign adoptions of Deepfake face swapping.